harness/developer-hub/docs/chaos-engineering/concepts/chaos101.md

 4. **Execute** the chaos experiments;
 5. **Analyze** the result.

-This suggests that [chaos experiments](/docs/chaos-engineering/concepts/explore-features/experiments) require an appropriate observability infrastructure to validate the hypotheses about the steady state.
-The practice of chaos engineering involves repeatedly performing experiments by injecting various potential failures, known as [**chaos faults**](/docs/chaos-engineering/concepts/explore-features/experiments#chaos-fault), to simulate real-world failure conditions against different resources, referred to as **targets**.
+The practice of chaos engineering involves repeatedly performing experiments by injecting various potential failures, known as [chaos faults](/docs/chaos-engineering/use-harness-ce/experiments/#chaos-fault), to simulate real-world failure conditions against different resources, referred to as **targets**.

 Harness Chaos Engineering (HCE) simplifies the chaos engineering practices for your organization.
 The diagram below outlines the steps you can take to introduce chaos into an application.